Santiago Food Tour Tapas Drinks and Delights with a Local

 4

-Sample a selection of regional cheeses, showcasing the artisanal dairy tradition of Galicia.
+In an eatery nearby, sample a selection of regional cheeses, showcasing the artisanal dairy tradition of Galicia.
 Expect creamy, slightly tangy, and sometimes smoky varieties that perfectly complement a glass of local wine.
 Cheese will be served with other tapas, like Empanada gallega or Pimientos de Padrón

 5